28 Popular Restaurant Dishes That Are Great for People with Diabetes

 At Asian restaurants: Steamed Buddha’s delight

-Whether you call it Buddha’s Delight or Buddha’s Feast, one thing is for certain: This delicious vegetarian dish gets the green light.
+Whether you call it Buddha’s Delight or Buddha’s Feast, one thing is for certain: This delicious vegetarian dish gets the green light when searching menus at restaurants for diabetes.
 “This meal is traditionally served with tofu and veggies, making it a smart choice.
 If it’s served with rice, ask for brown and keep portions to a half-cup or less,” Zanini notes.
-These are the foods chefs never order in restaurants.
+(These are the foods chefs never order in restaurants.)

 At Mediterranean restaurants: Chicken kabob